MileHacker Logo

 • If sensitive, carry allergy relief medicine and consider checking local pollen forecasts.

-• Dust storms (haboobs) can reduce atmospheric quality; stay indoors during these occasions.
+• Dust storms (haboobs) may lower atmospheric quality; stay indoors during these events.

 • Consider air purifiers if staying long-term and sensitive to dust.